If you don't know where you are going, you might end up some place else. - Yogi Berra

-Asset protection planning involves a series of lawful techniques to preserve savings and investments.
-By planning early, clients move assets that would be subject to the many faces of a future creditor’s claim and repositioning them as assets which are out of reach to creditors.
-In this manner, you can prevent your hard-earned assets from future uninsured medical expenses, long-term care facilities, lawsuits, foreclosure actions and the like.
+Asset protection planning involves a series of legal and lawful techniques to preserve your savings and investments.
+By planning early, clients move assets that would be subject to future creditors’ claims, referred to as nonexempt assets, repositioning them as assets which are out of reach, called exempt assets, to creditors.
+In this manner you can preserve your hard-earned money from uninsured medical expenses, long-term care facilities, lawsuits, foreclosure actions and the like.

 To be done properly it truly requires early planning.
 Consider starting now.

-Medicaid does pay facilities willing to accept government benefits if one qualifies.
+Medicaid does pay those facilities willing to accept government benefits if one qualifies.
 Regrettably, Pennsylvania has a strict payback program directed against the estate once the individual dies.
-Unless assets, or even just the family home, are placed in the appropriate trust, Medicaid will under certain circumstances force the sale of the residence, as well as other assets to repay their expenses in caring individuals.
-Gifting to children is not a good option because it can lead to your child’s liability to pay back Medicaid for the cost of your care.
+Unless assets, or even just the family home, are placed in the appropriate trust Medicaid and force the sale of the residence, under certain circumstances, as well as other assets.
+Gifting to children can result in your children becoming liable to payback Medicaid for the cost of your care.

 If you need the help, we can guide you through the process.
 With experience and care, we have put together a system that makes a tremendous difference in people’s lives.
 To learn more and to see if our planning is right for you, set an initial consultation.
 When you call the office, you will be told what to expect and you will then shortly receive more information in the mail in advance of your meeting.